rachelwong/portfolio/README.md

 The prototyping stage involved testing various features that unfortunately did not make it to deployment on time.
 If time permits, I would like to explore the following:
 * Optimise images further for faster mobile loading
 * Add two Javascript image sliders, now replaced temporarily with static placeholder images from my illustration portfolio.
+* Include an About Me page that introduces myself.
 * CSS Animation of decorative images scrolling past
 * More accessibility features such as ARIA properties, roles can be used more effectively.
 * Some more finetuning of typeface positioning using `align-items` and `justify-content` properties will improve on consistency.
 I note that there is some text blow-out of grid cell when the screen size reduces.
 * Add more (successful) programming projects so that it is clearer in my intent to be a software developer.
+At the moment, the amount of illustrative work might confuses the message that I am sending to website visitors.

 ## Project Plan & Timeline (with Trello)